+FB and Duo

-The bathroom consists of an electric flush toilet, a washbasin with mixer tap and a separate shower cubicle with folding doors.
-Below the basin is a storage unit, and above is a mirror with an overhead light for illumination.
+The bathroom occupies the whole width of the rear of the vehicle, and consists of an electric flush toilet, a washbasin with mixer tap and a separate shower cubicle with folding doors.

+Below the basin is a storage unit, and above is a mirror with a overhead light for illumination

 The shower features a chrome mixer tap and shower head, and also a storage rack for bottles etc. A plastic mat prevents damage to the shower tray when not in use.

-Two or three LED lights. individually switched, are fitted in the ceiling, along with an MPK ventilator, with flyscreen. which allows fully adjustable ventilation.
-An additional extractor fan is fitted in the ceiling of the shower and is operated by the light switch.
-There is a blown warm air outlet fitted near the floor
+LED lights, individually switched, are fitted in the ceiling, and an extractor fan fitted in the shower is operated by the light switch.

-Wardrobe

-The wardrobe is located between the kitchen and bathroom and consists of a hanging space, with storage for the pedestal table and a large cupboard with shelves, below.
+The outside wall has an opening window with a flyscreen and concertina blind which may be adjusted for privacy.
+Above the window is a storage cupboard for toiletries etc.

+A blown warm air duct is located near the floor.

+RR

+On RB models the bathroom is situated in the middle of the vehicle on the nearside and is a wetroom, combining toilet and shower.
+A chrome mixer tap, shower head and hose may be used to fill the basin or used as a shower when clipped to the shower post.

+Other features as above.